Stop Murder Music: United Kingdom

 The Stop Murder Music campaign targeted artists whose lyrics allegedly glorified murder of homosexual men.
 J-Flag, a Jamaican gay rights group who supported the campaign, claimed that homophobic lyrics fuelled attacks and murders of gay men in Jamaica.

-Tatchell was heavily involved in the campaign, as the head of OutRage!.
+Peter Tatchell was heavily involved in the campaign, as the head of OutRage!.
 He argued that the music could be considered incitement to murder, and should be legally treated as such.
 However, he faced accusations of racism from some artists and commentators for his part in the campaign.

 The Green Party of England and Wales also campaigned on behalf of the stop murder music campaign, including petitioning the United Kingdom Home Secretary in 2004.

 The UK International Development Minister Gareth Thomas argued in a speech that, "A number of artists [such as Sizzla and Buju Banton] are effectively contributing to the spread of HIV by producing reggae and rap songs actually encouraging discrimination against those who have AIDS and encouraging violence against minority groups such as men who have sex with men...Yes, we believe in free speech, but nobody in a democracy should be able to incite violence against minorities."
 He cited John King and the Mighty Gabby as examples of musicians who are positive role models against violence and discrimination.

 Buju Banton was a prominent protest target for protests due to his song "Boom Bye Bye", a song where he sings about murdering gay men by shooting them in the head, pouring acid on them, and burning them alive.

 MOBO Awards

 OutRage! first picketed outside the MOBO Awards in 2002.

-In August 2004 OutRage! called on the organisers of the Mobo Awards to drop the nominations of Elephant Man and Vybz Kartel, due to their homophobic lyrics.
+In August 2004, OutRage! called on the organisers of the Mobo Awards to drop the nominations of Elephant Man and Vybz Kartel, due to their homophobic lyrics.
 Stonewall and J-Flag backed the call.
 Dennis Carney, chair of the Black Gay Men's Advisory Group, argued that the MOBO Awards had a responsibility to exclude anti-gay artists because, "homophobic lyrics in music normalise hatred towards black gay men."
 The MOBO Award organisers publicly responded, stating that they don't condone homophobic lyrics, and called for apologies from the artists.
 They ultimately dropped Elephant Man and Vybz Kartel from their nominees due to the campaign.

 The Black Music Council was formed by Blacker Dread, in response to the campaign against the MOBO awards.
 They accused the gay rights groups of intimidation, claiming that the artists had the right to free speech.
 They claimed they needed "to protect the rights of the eight artists placed on the OutRage! hit list".
 The Black Music Council went on to disrupt the 2004 MOBO Awards, with around 60 members playing bongos and shouting "defend reggae music".

-OutRage! called on the Home Sectary to issue exclusion orders to prevent the artists from attending the awards ceremony in London.
+OutRage! called on the Home Secretary to issue exclusion orders to prevent the artists from attending the awards ceremony in London.